 Roll on 2 coats of a shellac based primer (check drying times between coats on the tin).
 I prefer Zinsser BIN primer-sealer: it is amazing, it sticks to most surfaces.
 Using a good primer is essential.
 Don’t skimp on the primer.
 Buy the good stuff.

 I found rolling a very quick process and the finish was free of brush strokes – lovely!
-I used a few cheap but good quality mini rollers for the project, and disposed of them after use.
 You could use a brush, and you may need to if your furniture has grooves that a roller can’t get into, but if you want to preserve your brush, you’ll need Zinsser BIN brush cleaner and restorer, or similar, to clean your brushes.
 Alternatively, you can use the spray version of the Zinsser primer.
 Whether you roll, brush or spray, be careful to paint in thin coats or the primer will drag.

 Step 3: Paint with emulsion of choice